maxotaku11niku/98VIDEOP/README.md

 Storage: Program itself is only a kilobyte or so, may need lots of megabytes for the actual videos though

 # Building
-I build the source using the GNU assembler and a cursed and totally unportable batch file.
+I build the source using the GNU assembler.
 If you're at all interested in building this from source, well, there's only one source file :).
-Remember that this is intended to be a DOS .COM executable, so you should have a `.org 0x100` directive or similar to specify the origin point.
-Double check the actual file you get doesn't have 256 empty bytes at the beginning; it seems that modern assemblers can't handle such old stuff.
+The makefile and linker script are all you need, really, so just invoke `make` in the directory and you should be alright.